 Curiosity wins the day!
 That is Mike Pilkington's teaching philosophy, because from his perspective, you have to be inspired and excited about solving difficult cases if you want to be great at forensics.
 As Mike says, "you have to be willing to search for the answers that others can't or won't find."
 Mike's infectious enthusiasm for digital forensics comes through in his work, in his classes, and in his day-to-day life.
 It's clear that his hobby and his job are one in the same.

-Since 2008, Mike has also enjoyed teaching for the SANS Institute.
-He currently teaches Windows Forensics In-Depth (FOR408) and Advanced Digital Forensics and Incident Response (FOR508).
+Mike has been an instructor for the SANS Institute since 2008.
+He currently teaches Windows Forensics In-Depth (FOR500) and Advanced Digital Forensics and Incident Response (FOR508).
 In addition to teaching, Mike is a dedicated researcher and has published numerous articles for the SANS Forensics Blog.

-Mike holds a B.S. in Mechanical Engineering from The University of Texas, as well as numerous IT security certifications, including the CISSP, EnCE, GCFE, GCFA, and GREM.
+Mike holds a bachelor's degree in mechanical engineering from the University of Texas, as well as numerous IT security certifications, including the CISSP, EnCE, GCFE, GCFA, and GREM.

 Listen to Mike discuss Privileged Domain Account Protection: How to Limit Credentials Exposure in this SANS webcast.

 Here's What Students Are Saying about SANS Certified Instructor Mike Pilkington:

 "The level of detail and knowledge that Mike has is above excellent." - Oz Bogovac, JCI

 "Once again, Mike's command-line knowledge really became valuable when we tried to stump him with questions.
 He knew everything!" - Mike DeZenzo, EY